HomeMy WebLinkAbout1987-04-07 - City Council - Worksession - AgendaREVISED -

 discuss the problem of sexually transmitted diseases in Tarrant County,

-including Acquired Immuned Deficiency Syndrome(AIDS).
-Ms. Kantor told C
+including Acquired Immuned Deficiency Svndrome(AIDS).
+Ms. Kantor told Council +1 REC0

-Worth ranks U14 out of 62 United States cities that had high syphilis ra
+Worth ranks #14 out of 62 United States cities that had high syphilis ratings.
+SECRETARY

-Ms. Kantor told Council that to her knowledge, only 2 prostitutes have test~H
+Ms. Kantor told Council that to her knowledge, only 2 prostitutes have tested

-Mayor Bolen requested that Ms. Kantor identify any specific recommendations that
+Mayor Bolen requested that Ms. Kantor identifv any specific recommendations that

-~r.
-Terrell carne before Counci l requesting adjustments in the MedStar Ambulance
+Mr. Terrell came before Council requesting adjustments in the MedStar Ambulance

 contract.
 Mr. Terrell told Council that although the system is adhering to the